Information on HPV in men and women

 There are over 100 different types of human papillomavirus.
 Gardasil 9 is the name of the HPV vaccine that protects against the most types.

-How effective is the HPV vaccine in men and women?
+How effective is the HPV vaccine for men and women?

 If you have never had sex, Gardasil 9 can prevent up to 90% of genital warts and 89% of cancers of the anus, vulva, vagina, or cervix.
 There is also some evidence that it can help prevent some cancers of the penis, mouth and throat, particularly so if you engage in oral sex.

-If you are already sexually active, Gardasil 9 can still reduce your chances of getting any of these conditions as it may provide cover against an HPV strain you have still not been exposed to yet.
+If you are between cervical smear tests or already sexually active, you can also help to protect yourself by getting vaccinated with Gardisil 9.
+This can still reduce your chances of getting any of these conditions as it may provide cover against an HPV strain you have still not been exposed to yet.